jaglima/sor_noworkflow/examples/blog.md

 now kernel
 ```

-Then, clone our usecase tutorial in your local machine:
+Next, clone our use case tutorial to your local machine:

 ```bash
 git clone https://github.com/jaglima/noworkflow_usecase.git

 ```

 In the noworkflow_usecase directory, you will find the dataset directory and five Notebooks.
-[Notebook 1](now_usecase_part_1.ipynb) and [Notebook 2](now_usecase_part_2.ipynb) are two different trials of a Fraud Detection experiment.
+[Notebook 1](now_usecase_part_1.ipynb) and [Notebook 2](now_usecase_part_2.ipynb) represent two distinct trials of a Fraud Detection experiment we will go through next sessions.
 [Notebook 3](now_usecase_part_3.ipynb) wraps up a comparision between trials 1 and 2.
-[Notebook 4](now_usecase_part_4.ipynb) is another trial in a different approach.
-[Notebook 5](now_usecase_part_5.ipynb) is comparision between trials 1 and 4.
+[Notebook 4](now_usecase_part_4.ipynb) presents another trial using a different approach.
+[Notebook 5](now_usecase_part_5.ipynb) offers a comparision between trials 1 and 4.

 ## Fraud Detection use case

-Fraud detection is a typical use case…
+Fraud detection is a typical use case that encompasses classical challenges in ML projects.
+It often involves dealing with imbalanced datasets, requiring various feature transformations, and follows the usual steps of Machine Learning projects.
+Here we based on this [work](https://link.springer.com/article/10.1186/s40537-023-00684-w) making use of [Kaggle Credit Card Fraud Detection Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud), initially published by Worldline and the Universit´e Libre de Bruxelles (ULB).

-in this setup, we select the noWorkflow kernel and run the following code:
+To get started with this tutorial, you'll need to select the noWorkflow kernel in the Jupyter Notebooks you have at hand and then execute the following code:

 ```python
 df = pd.read_csv('dataset/creditcard.csv', encoding='utf-8')